Trent Guy

-Trenton Guy (born August 22, 1987) is an American football slotback who is currently a free agent.
-He played college football at the University of Louisville and attended West Charlotte High School in Charlotte, North Carolina.
-He has been a member of the Oakland Raiders, Carolina Panthers, Montreal Alouettes and Toronto Argonauts.
+Trenton Guy (born August 22, 1987) is an American former professional football slotback.
+He played college football at the University of Louisville.
+He was a member of the Oakland Raiders, Carolina Panthers, Montreal Alouettes, and Toronto Argonauts.

+Early life

+Guy attended West Charlotte High School in Charlotte, North Carolina.

 Professional career

-Oakland Raiders

-Guy was signed by the Oakland Raiders on April 24, 2010, after going undrafted in the 2010 NFL Draft.
+Guy was signed by the Oakland Raiders on April 24, 2010, after going undrafted in the 2010 NFL draft.

-Carolina Panthers

 Guy signed with the Carolina Panthers on April 30, 2010.
 He was released by the Panthers on September 4, and signed to the Panthers' practice squad on September 6, 2010.
 He was released by the Panthers on August 27, 2011.

-Montreal Alouettes

 Guy was signed by the Montreal Alouettes on January 27, 2012.
 He was released by the Alouettes on February 1, 2013.

-Toronto Argonauts

 Guy signed with the Toronto Argonauts on June 2, 2013.
 He was granted free agency at the end of the 2013 CFL season.
 He signed with the Argonauts on August 11, 2014.
 On September 30, 2014, Guy was released by the Argonauts.